-Salt Lake City Domestic Violence Lawyer
+Salt Lake City Domestic Violence Defense Lawyer

 Domestic violence is sometimes referred to as “family violence,” “domestic abuse,” “spousal abuse,” “battering,” or “intimate partner violence” (IPV).
 Regardless of the term being used, domestic violence is not a specific criminal charge like burglary or robbery, but a broad term that can be applied to numerous crimes depending on the circumstances.
 As a result, two defendants can be charged with completely different offenses, yet both be facing domestic violence allegations.

 If you were charged with a domestic violence crime in Salt Lake City or other areas of Utah, or if a spouse or family member was arrested on domestic violence charges, you need to contact a defense attorney immediately.
 The criminal penalties for domestic abuse and related offenses are severe and can include incarceration in jail or prison, fines, restitution, and the loss of firearm privileges.
 For members of the military or police officers, this restriction on gun ownership effectively amounts to the end of the defendant’s career.
 Our Salt Lake City domestic violence lawyers are here to assist in any way possible.

 Fines and Sentencing Guidelines for Spousal Abuse in Salt Lake City

 Domestic violence charges may be charged as misdemeanors or felonies, depending on the nature of the offense.
 As such, the penalties will vary from case to case depending on your unique circumstances.
 Incarceration time and criminal fines for domestic violence crimes depend on factors like:

 - How the offense is categorized (e.g., is it a Class C or a Class B misdemeanor)

 - Whether it is the defendant’s first domestic violence offense or a subsequent offense

 - Whether there were any aggravating factors